Nikon D300: 'D2X Mode' and firmware upgrade

 On January 15, 2008, Nikon released three additional picture control modes for the D300 which emulate the D2X/D2XS color modes I, II and III.

 On February 14, 2008, Nikon released a firmware upgrade which resolves an issue where vertical banding can occur when long exposure noise reduction is enabled for shutter speeds of 8 seconds and slower.

 For several years there have been third-party firmware patches available for this and other Nikon Cameras.
 Some have added features while others have attempted to correct defects in the original firmware.

-Replacement Cameras
+Replacement cameras

 Although the D7000 was released in 2011 D300S production continued in parallel until the release of the D500 in 2016.
 In February Nikon announced that the D7100 would replace the D300s as their flagship DX format camera; this would later be replaced in 2016 by the D500.
-The D7100 features the same Mutli-CAM D3500 DX module as the D300s.
+The D7100 features the same Multi-CAM D3500 DX module as the D300s.
 However, the controls of the D7000 series departed from the standard of the D200, D300, D700, and D800 cameras.
 The D500 returns to that format.